bjowes/cypress-ntlm-auth/README.md

 ## Planned work

 * More real-world testing against Windows servers
-* Upstream proxy support
 * Support custom http.Agent / https.Agent configuration
 * Configuration option to disable self-signed certificates even for localhost
-* Let Cypress bypass the proxy when communicating with the browser (possible if no ntlmHost is on localhost)

 ## Credits